oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/a-introduction/introduction.md

  This workshop consists of three lab exercises organized to familiarize you with key capabilities of Oracle Cloud services, including Database Management, Ops Insights and Logging Analytics.
 We have simulated an External MySQL DB system, so you don't need to set up or use one from your cloud account.

- You'll learn how to:
+### Objectives

+In this workshop, you will:

 * Use Oracle Cloud Infrastructure (OCI) Database Management to monitor the External MySQL DB systems
 * Use Ops Insights for capacity planning and Database Insights
 * Use Logging Analytics to collect and analyze application logs
+* Use APM Trace Explorer to view traces, spans, and span dimensions

-Estimated Time: 60 minutes
+Estimated Time: 80 minutes

 **Observability and Management Services**